-On December 2, 2013, the Commission authorized the issuance of a General Lease - Recreational Use to The Landing Homeowners Association, for the use of an existing boat dock and walkway previously authorized by the Commission, and use of a gangway and two pilings not previously authorized by the Commission (Item 56, December 2, 2013).
-The lease expires on December 1, 2023.
+On June 19, 2014, the Commission authorized the issuance of a General Lease - Recreational Use to Bel West L.P. for the use of an existing floating boat dock, anchor cables, and walkway (Item C45, June 19, 2014).
+The lease expires on April 30, 2024.

-The Applicant is now applying for a General Lease - Recreational Use, for the use of the existing boat dock, walkway, gangway, and two pilings.
+The Applicant is now applying for a General Lease - Recreational Use for the use of the existing boat dock, anchor cables, and walkway.
+The two deadmen and the majority of the ramp are located on privately owned adjacent upland.

-The subject improvements are privately owned and maintained and facilitate recreational boating.
+The subject facilities are privately owned and maintained by the Lessee and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
+The California Legislature has identified private recreational boating facilitates as an authorized use of Public Trust land.
 (Pub.
-Resources Code, §6503.5.)
+Resources Code, § 6503.5.)

+The facilities are located directly waterward of the upland property and occupy a relatively small area of the Corte Madera Creek.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+Upon termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.